Creating Owned Touchpoints in the Customer Journey for Small Businesses: A Comprehensive Guide

 Awareness Stage

-At this stage, potential customers are becoming aware of their problems or needs, and your business as a potential solution.
+At this stage, potential customers become aware of their problems or needs and your business as a potential solution.

 Examples of Owned Touchpoints:

-• Case Study: A local nursery creates a plant care app with reminders and tips, subtly featuring their products.
+- Case Study: A local nursery creates a plant care app with reminders and tips that subtly feature its products.

-• Case Study: A boutique travel agency produces a travel podcast, sharing insider tips about destinations they offer.
+- Case Study: A boutique travel agency produces a travel podcast, sharing insider tips about the destinations it offers.

 Consideration Stage